|

 REVIEW ARTICLES.
 The editor generally solicits

-in a particular field.
-They should contain no more than
+art in a particular field.
+They should contain no more

-and figures (total), and a non-structured abstract of
+tables and figures (total), and a non-structured abstract

 CASE REPORTS.
 These articles should contain no